kt-eller/help-pages/pages/using-471-search.md

     - Monthly Costs
     - One-Time Costs
     - Total Disbursement Amount
-- Tags

-To view the FRN Details page for even more information, click on the `View FRN Details` link at the bottom-left of the drop-down.
+To view the FRN Details page for even more information, click on the *View FRN Details* link at the bottom-left of the drop-down.

 <br>